Gene Fowler: Anecdotes

 Fowler was the subject of many colorful anecdotes.
 One told by his son Will, concerns a scene outside of John Barrymore's hospital room in May 1942.

 A stranger entered the waiting room where [John] Decker and Fowler were sitting with reporters.
 "I am a healer," cried the stranger.
 "Just give me three minutes with Mr. Barrymore and I will cure him!"
 There was a moment of silence until Fowler arose, snatched the seemingly demented fellow by the scruff of his collar and threw him down the stairs, calling after him, "Physician, heal thyself!"

 Fowler was present at Barrymore's death, and he claimed (perhaps not seriously) that Barrymore's last words, spoken to Fowler, were: "Is it true that you're the illegitimate son of Buffalo Bill?"

 Memorable quotations

-Fowler authored many witticisms both spoken and written.
+Fowler wrote many witticisms both spoken and written.
 Two regarding the art of writing might suffice: